JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/understanding-the-basics-of-angular/index.md

 ## Detecting changes

-Angular has several lifecycle hooks on components that help you to initialze a component and execute logic on changes.
+Angular has several lifecycle hooks on components that help you to initialize a component and execute logic on changes.

 You can find the [full list in the documentation](https://angular.dev/guide/components/lifecycle).